robcmorris/robcmorris/content/blog/Gatsby_in_Azure_Static_Web_Apps/index.md

 ## Connect Custom Domain

-You you should now have a site up and running and ready to add your custom domain name.
+You you should now have a site up and running ready to add your custom domain name to it.
 Head to Custom Domain Names.

 You can find this in your Azure Portal Under: **All Services > Web > Static Web Apps > gatsby-starter-blog > Custom Domain Names**

+You can visit the **.azurestaticapps.net** page your app already has if you want.

-From here you can select Custom Domains and hit **Add**.
+From here you can hit **Add**.

 ![Custom Domains](./custom-domains.png)